Brackeys/Smooth-Camera-Follow/README.md

 Everything is made using Unity.

 Check out my [YouTube Channel](http://youtube.com/brackeys) for more tutorials.
-The livestream will be uploaded there as well.

 Everything is free to use also commercially (public domain).